univ-ai/welcomenew/_courses/ds1.md

 [1] K. Stathoulopoulos and J. C. Mateos-Garcia, “Gender Diversity in AI Research,” SSRN Electronic Journal, 2019 [Online].
 Available: http://dx.doi.org/10.2139/ssrn.3428240.

-## Logistics: What do you need to begin?
+## Logistics - What you need to begin?

 We assume you have a [Univ.AI](https://courses.univ.ai) account, created when you signed up at [courses.univ.ai](https://courses.univ.ai).
 If not, email [programs@univ.ai](mailto:programs@univ.ai).

-- You **MUST** connect your [courses.univ.ai](https://courses.univ.ai) account to [Github](https://github.com).
-[Here](github.md) (install instructions) is how to do it!
-- You **MUST** log on to [discourse.univ.ai](https://discourse.univ.ai) forum software.
-[Here](discourse.md) (install instructions) is how to do it.
-- Before the first class, you will want to [install Anaconda Python](anacondapython.md) and play with Python a little bit.
-You will learn a bit about Jupyter notebooks, and a bit about Python coding.
-We'll talk about Anaconda in class.

 ### Education software we use

 - Our lectures and labs are carried out via [Zoom](/support/zoom/) (install instructions).
 - Quizzes & exercises will be conducted on the digital learning platform [Ed](/support/edstem/).
+- Ocassionally, we may conduct in-class contests on [kaggle](https://www.kaggle.com/).
+Please register on kaggle and familarize yourself with it, if you haven't already done so.
+This is a short video that will help you learn how to use [kaggle](https://www.youtube.com/watch?v=Gp_qv317Gew).

-- All exercises and homeworks in this course will be done in jupyter notebooks.
+All exercises and homeworks in this course will be done in jupyter notebooks.
 This [link](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) will help you setup jupyter lab and get you acquianted with jupyter notebooks.

-- We have an innovative [platform](https://courses.univ.ai) for our courses.
-Here is some [usage information](platform.md) for it.
-We will talk about the platform in class.
-- The Slides will be available on Univ.AI Platform.
-- For forum discussion we will be using Discourse.
-- And for homework submissions and lab work we will be using github.
+Our module policies around collaboration and grading are listed [here](/assets/policy/).
+Our expectations of you are also laid out in that document.

 ## Parting note